 Headphones have one job, and they can’t even

 We can probably hear you playing the Backstreet Boys, and at first we’re singing along.
-But we’re not getting the base or the vocals.
+But we’re not getting the bass or the vocals.
 For the most part we’re hearing a strange screeching noise erupting from your earbuds.
 This noise is a distraction for several reasons: first, it’s screeching; second, we’re wondering what it is you’re doing because we know you aren’t studying; third, we’re curious to find out at what age you will lose your hearing.
 If we’re kind-hearted, we may start to worry for you.
 Try knocking down the volume a few levels.

 Breakout rooms are for studying